backwaterred/img-forrest/public/index.md

 Views an image on the server.
 Unless the image has been added with public set to true, *Login required*.

+> *Note:* As a simplification, the server assumes that all images are JPEGs, and sets the MIME type of the header accordingly.

 ##### Example

 Point a browser to [/view/out-on-the-town](http://localhost:8080/view/out-on-the-town)